dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

 -   All non-authenticated users can stage files not belonging to storage groups matching `nova*` using any protocol.
--   All non-authenticated users cannot stage files belonging to storage groups matching `nova*` using `NFS` protocol.
+-   All non-authenticated users cannot stage files belonging to storage groups matching `nova*` using the `NFS` protocol.

 NB: A root user is special.
 All authorization checks are by-passed for root user.
-Therefore in the example above as root user still will be able to stage `nova` data using `NFS` protocol.
+Therefore, in the example above, a root user will still be able to stage `nova` data using the `NFS` protocol.

-The `!` notation is a convenience feature, the same setup can be expressed in using proper Java regular expression for negation:
+The `!` notation is a convenience feature, the same setup can be expressed by using proper Java regular expressions for negation:

    ".+"
    "" "" "^(?:(?!nova).)*$"
    "" "" "nova.*"          "^(?:(?!NFS4).)*$"

-The stage protection configuration file can be edited on the running system at anytime and the policies will take effect once file is saved to disk.
+The stage protection configuration file can be edited on the running system at any time and the policies will take effect once the file is saved to disk.